Lostprophets: Musical style and lyrical themes

-Lostprophets have been categorised as nu metal, alternative rock, hard rock, alternative metal, post-hardcore, pop-punk, rap rock, post-grunge, and pop metal.
+Lostprophets have been categorised as nu metal, alternative rock, hard rock, alternative metal, post-hardcore, emo, pop-punk, rap rock, post-grunge, and pop metal.
 Their music is termed an aggressive style of rock, blending strong driving guitars, groove and bounce, and pop elements and accessibility.

 The punk side to the band's music has been noted, again specifically of the pop variety.
 The influence of heavy metal on their music is also noted, although this varies from song to song.
 Their music has been praised as powerful, combining softer melodies with an aggressive edge, with screamed vocals and catchy riffs, while some have also stated it has a derivative, formulaic or forgettable nature.

 Watkins's lyrics range from sombre to aggressive, and have been described as often conveying a feeling of disillusionment with topics such as relationships or social groups, albeit frequently delivered in a rousing manner even when this is the case.
 Critics have compared his singing style to Faith No More vocalist Mike Patton, with Watkins citing this band as his biggest influence in 2004.
 He said, "it's not a conscious thing.
 But the notes I choose to sing, and the melodies (we write) come from them because I spent so much time listening growing up."
 Lostprophets also garnered many other comparisons with more contemporary American bands of the early 2000s.
 Regarding the perception of them as an American-influenced band, Watkins commented in 2004 "we don't care if you think we're from Guam.
 Just as long as you listen."

-They cited influences including Dog Eat Dog, Vision of Disorder, Earth Crisis, Shelter, Jimmy Eat World, Hot Water Music, Deftones, Japandroids, LCD Soundsystem, Young Guns, Cerebral Ballzy, Kids in Glass Houses, Trash Talk, Polar Bear Club, Metallica, the Cure, Duran Duran and Depeche Mode.
+They cited influences including Faith No More, Refused, Anthrax, The Police, The Prodigy, Dog Eat Dog, Vision of Disorder, Earth Crisis, Shelter, Jimmy Eat World, Hot Water Music, Deftones, Japandroids, LCD Soundsystem, Young Guns, Cerebral Ballzy, Kids in Glass Houses, Trash Talk, Polar Bear Club, Metallica, the Cure, Duran Duran and Depeche Mode.